 But then we got to signing functionality.
 It was way too slow through WebView layer.
 But impossible is nothing!
 We implemented it in Java, the Native way, and injected into the hybrid part of application.
 And everyone was happy ever after 🙂

 I love this example as it shows how combining different technologial approaches may benefit the final result.
-For more details you can follow this link.

 An ELEKS’ Responsive Web Site

 Recently our marketing department together with UX department had a great challenge to showcase our expertise in Web Design and Web Development by redesigning our own web site.
 The main priority of course was the quality of the result.
 We knew that we will update the content frequently, that we want to reach as wide audience as possible, that all we want is to present information, not to interact with users.
 So it was clear that we don’t need an app, and it was clear that we don’t want two separate websites.
 We wanted responsive.
 And, in my humble opinion, as a person who didn’t participate in this project, the result is awesome.
 Oh, yes, it’s not just my opinion, we won quite nice awards for this work.
-Here’s a nice interactive case study explaining how me made it.

 That’s all, folks